There are numerous other photographers taking boring shots...

 Here is something that may be helpful for newer models to be prepared for shoots.
 Please note that this is not a complete list and you may have other things that are not listed here.
 But it will help to be a bit prepared for shoots that are not conceptual or do not have Make-Up Artists or Stylists involved.

-Besides a set of clothes you want to bring your bag should include a few sets of shoes, include a set of combats.
+Besides a set of clothes you want to bring, your bag should include a few sets of shoes, include a set of combats.
 Bring a set of bras, including strapless nude bras.
 If your bras have straps, I prefer them NOT to be nude.
 If the straps show in the pictures (and they will) it should look like the bra is part of your fashion, so nude strapless and black with straps.
-There's nothing worse than nude bra straps showing.
+There's nothing worse than nude bra straps or cups showing.

 The following should also be part of your bag: small make-up kit, mascara, foundation, powder, curling or straightening iron, make-up remover, female hygiene kit, socks, towel, safety pins, hair band, bobby pins, lip balm, moisturizer, water, snacks, toothbrush, lint roller, favorite music.
 For outdoor shoots add a blanket, a morning gown and some warm coat you can throw over during shoot breaks.
 What you should leave at home: jewelry, that's not part of the shoot.